Higher education scholarships

 When you can apply

-Applications for 2017 higher education scholarships open on 3 December 2016.
+Applications for 2018 higher education study scholarships open on 16 December 2017.

 Who can apply

-You can apply for a higher education scholarship if you:
+You can apply for a NT higher education scholarship if you:

 - are an Australian citizen or permanent resident

 - live in the NT and are enrolled to study your first undergraduate degree in the NT